 If you are eligible to join the Mindful Eating Program, we'll support your recovery by providing:

-time-limited individual therapy,
+short-term and time-limited individual therapy,

 medical monitoring and